Adityism/Amazon-listing-optimizer/README.md

 - Clean React frontend for entering ASINs, comparing results, and viewing history.
 - Modern, minimal UI.
 - **Ultra-low latency:** Parallelized scraping and AI generation, aggressive HTML caching, background DB writes, strict Gemini response schema, and professional skeleton loaders for instant feedback.

+---

+## 🗄️ Database & Fallback System

+- **Primary Database:** MySQL is used by default, with Sequelize automatically creating the `optimizations` table on startup when valid credentials are present.
+- **Full History:** Every listing’s original and optimized data is stored with timestamps, enabling complete history and side-by-side comparisons for each ASIN.
+- **Instant Fallback:** If MySQL isn’t configured, the backend switches to a local JSON file (`backend/src/db/db.json`) with the same structure—no setup required.
+- **Unified API Shape:** Both database modes share the same API and data format, keeping the frontend consistent and allowing the app to run instantly on any machine.